Patients waiting for beds in Houston hospitals are actually waiting for enough staff to treat them

 "The hospitals are already losing hundreds of millions of dollars throughout this process.
 So, they're trying to keep their businesses alive and, at the same time, manage the demand of the community.
 And that's why when you hear about waiting in emergency rooms, it's not about physical beds.
 It is, 'do we have the proper staffing?'"
 McKeon said.

 He said if people come in for treatment, they will get a bed.
-They'll just have to wait for it.
+In some cases, people may have to wait though.

 "Will they be treated?
 Absolutely.
 Will they be treated by some of the top people in the world?
 Absolutely," McKeon said.
 "Depending on where they show up, there may be delay because of the large volume.
 We process them as quickly as we can."